We all have inner conflicts.

 It means you are giving yourself permission to embrace the energy as is.

 Energy serves you best when it is in motion.

-Holding on through sheer will will eventually clam up your energy.
+Holding on through sheer will eventually depletes your energy.

-Very often the struggle happens because your mind is expelling quite a bit of energy and your body is becoming depleted.
+The struggle often happens because your mind expels a lot of energy, and your body is exhausted.